bennycheung/bennycheung.github.io/_posts/2020-09-03-solving-puzzles-using-clp.md

 ```

 After studying Markus's solution using clp(fd), I immediately fall in love with the directness of translating the puzzle hints into the constraint relations.
-Although clp(fd) allows the domain to be expressed as the house label directly, mapping the house labels to integer will enhance the ability for clp to optimize the search efficiently.
-Each house will be mapped as a integer in {1,2,3,4,5}.
-Also, I want to point out the elegant way of representing H neighboring house N relation by using the constraint such that the absolute positional difference must be 1.
+Although clp(fd) allows the domain to be expressed as the house label directly, mapping the house labels to an integer will enhance the ability for clp to optimize the search efficiently.
+Each house will be mapped as an integer in {1,2,3,4,5}.
+Also, I want to point out the elegant way of representing H neighbouring house N relation by using the constraint such that the absolute positional difference must be 1.

 ```prolog
 abs(H-N) #= 1